breigo/playground-58w4djk5/markdowns/enumerables.md

 ## Sets

-Let's introduce a third type of enumerables: sets.
+A third type of enumerables would be sets.
 Sets contain unique elements.
 A `HashSet` for example provides high-performance set operations (e.g. `UnionWith`, `IntersectWith`...).